-Navigating with GPX
+Navigating with GPX or GPS

 Devon Grit is self-nav.
 We’ve decided to put our time & effort into producing excellent, accurate GPXs & course descriptions.
 And to providing technical support to make sure everyone arrives at the start line with the correct route loaded on their device of choice!

 Almost all keen cyclists now have a Garmin or similar device suitable for navigating a route.
 If you don’t have one they are available from as little as £100 or less (eg Garmin Edge 130 GPS Bike Computer is £99 on Amazon at time of writing).
 In fact if you’re into riding off road you really should get a bike computer as it will open up so much new terrain to you!
 Alternatively you can buy a phone bracket for your bike (approx £20) and use your phone to navigate the route using Komoot.com

 We’ll be publishing the GPX’s for upload to Garmin, Wahoo or similar devices.